 Dreams, a succession of images that parade through our minds during sleep, are often harmless.
 Other times, they disrupt our sleep and cause us to wake up, heart racing.
 I only remember my dreams when they’re extremely vivid or intense.
 This week I’ve had three realistic dreams that I can’t seem to let go.
 Even after I opened my eyes, I still felt like I was living out the dream.

 Each dream starred someone from my life – past or present.
 In the first dream, I met up with my best guy friend for an adventure – trying to attend a university fair, tracking down friends at a Chinese restaurant and sitting next to a naked man at Mass.
 The second dream took place in the future: I got engaged, married and had my first son.
 The joy I experienced in the dream woke me up made me feel my left hand for a ring.
 The third and final dream involved me catching up with my best friend/elementary school crush in the present day.

-All three of these dreams left me wanting more – more romance, more adventure and more reminiscing.
-But that’s the downside of vivid dreams: you have to wake up at some point.
-The biggest mystery is why these unforgettable dreams and nightmares randomly happen.
-What is the root cause?
-Everyone dreams, but why do specific dreams spark intense feelings that stick with us long enough for us to regurgitate them to others in full detail?
-Some googling indicated that stress, new sleep patterns, spicy food before bed, sleep apnea, anxiety or mental disorders can produce vivid dreams.
-While I don’t know which factor caused my own dreams, as long as I’m not dreaming that I’m trapped in a dark room full of snakes then I’m completely fine if these vivid dreams continue.
+All three dreams left me wanting more – more romance, adventure, and reminiscing.
+That’s the downside of dreams: you have to wake up.
+The mystery is why these dreams happen when they do.
+What causes them?
+Everyone dreams, but why do specific dreams spark intense feelings that stick around long enough to reiterate them in detail?
+A Google search indicates stress, new sleep patterns, spicy food before bed, sleep apnea, anxiety and mental disorders produce vivid dreams.
+I don’t know which factor caused mine, but as long as I’m not dreaming that I’m trapped in a dark room full of snakes then I’m fine if these dreams continue.